kevintruong/til/PThread/Pthreads,-Part-1:-Introduction.md

                    void *(*start_routine) (void *), void *arg);
 ```

-* The first is a pointer to a variable that will hold the id of the newly created thread.
+-The first is a pointer to a variable that will hold the id of the newly created thread.
-* The second is a pointer to attributes that we can use to tweak and tune some of the advanced features of pthreads.
+-The second is a pointer to attributes that we can use to tweak and tune some of the advanced features of pthreads.
-* The third is a pointer to a function that we want to run
+-The third is a pointer to a function that we want to run
-* Fourth is a pointer that will be given to our function
+-Fourth is a pointer that will be given to our function

 The argument `void *(*start_routine) (void *)` is difficult to read!